varnishcache/varnish-cache/doc/sphinx/users-guide/devicedetection.rst

     }
     # req.http.X-UA-Device is copied by Varnish into bereq.http.X-UA-Device

-    # so, this is a bit conterintuitive.
+    # so, this is a bit counterintuitive.
 The backend creates content based on
     # the normalized User-Agent, but we use Vary on X-UA-Device so Varnish will
     # use the same cached object for all U-As that map to the same X-UA-Device.
     #